-We've all heard about bad apps that steal your valuable data and ship it off overseas, and those discussions always end with one thing -- someone says you need to read an app's permissions before you install it.
-Well that's fine, but there is a small problem -- what the heck do those permissions mean?
-System tools — automatically start at boot is easy enough to decipher and understand but plenty of others aren't so easy.
+We've all heard stories about bad apps that want to steal your valuable data and ship it off overseas, and those discussions always end with one thing -- someone says you need to read an app's permissions before you install it.
+Well, that's fine, but there is a small problem -- how do you know what the heck those permissions mean?
+Something like System tools: automatically start at boot is easy enough to decipher and understand but plenty of others aren't so easy.
 The problem is that apps may have a good reason to use them because several different things can be covered by one permission and there's no good place to see exactly what they all mean.

 Services that cost you money — directly call phone numbers